Ushas – Rosenmuskateller and visions of the divine

 Consequently, it goes exceptionally well with the likes of dark chocolate and soft berry fruits.
-Try it with the likes of Pavlova or petit fours.
+Try it with the likes of Pavlova or Petit Four.

 It’s at its brilliant best with Crema di Ricotta al Cioccolato (Chocolate ricotta cream) and a garnish of raspberries or redcurrants.
 Making it is easy, and there’s a recipe for it here.

 Ushas is stocked in the UK by Independent Wine at £32.73 for a half bottle.
-Go on, treat yourself!
+So go on, treat yourself!